-The Environmental Protection Agency's diffuse risk model indicates that 485 rivers and 6 lakes in the South Eastern RBD are at risk of failing to achieve the required standards due to diffuse pollution.
+The Environmental Protection Agency's diffuse risk model indicates that 91 rivers and 14 lakes in the Western RBD are at risk of failing to achieve the required standards due to diffuse pollution.
 Sources of diffuse pollution include agriculture, forestry, peatland and urban land uses.
 Nutrients (phosphorus and nitrogen) can be carried into waters from farmyards, from manure store leaks or from fields treated with nutrient-rich organic and chemical fertilisers.
 Animal slurry, manure and silage effluent can cause organic pollution.
 Nutrient enriched water accelerates plant growth and disturbs the balance of aquatic plants and animals and affects water quality.
-Nutrient enrichment is the most widespread threat to water quality in the South Eastern RBD.
+Nutrient enrichment is the most widespread threat to water quality in the Western RBD.
 The breakdown of organic material uses up oxygen that aquatic plants and animals need to survive, and suspended solids and ammonia can cause fish kills.
 Slurry can also contaminate drinking water with bacteria, parasites and viruses.
-Agricultural land uses in the South Eastern RBD are illustrated in Map 2.4.
+Overgrazing can increase erosion rates, significantly disturbing siltation and hydrology regimes, and can cause physical damage and loss of habitat in rivers.
+Agricultural land uses in the Western RBD are illustrated in Map 2.4.